net-zero-dri/net-zero-dri.github.io/sandpit.md

 **Application process**

 The sandpits are open to researchers who are qualified to hold UKRI research grants and their associates and collaborators.
-The full announcement of opportunity and how to apply can be found in [this document](https://doi.org/10.5281/zenodo.6394480).
+The [full announcement of opportunity and how to apply can be found here](https://doi.org/10.5281/zenodo.6394480).

 **Deadlines to apply:**